 22 Jun 2018

-Directors of a Farming company, David and Philip Leverton were fined £5000 each plus costs of £892.10 on 21 May 2018 at Lincoln Magistrates Court, due to an employee’s arm being drawn into the rollers of a potato grading machine and causing serious injuries.
+Directors of a Farming company, David and Philip Leverton were fined £5000 each plus costs of £892.10 on 21 May 2018 at Lincoln Magistrates Court, as a farm worker was injured.
+The employee’s arm was drawn into the rollers of a potato grading machine and caused serious injuries.

 HSE Inspectors identified that the machine was not guarded, breaching both Regulation 3 (1) of the Management of Health and Safety at Work Regulations 1999, and Regulation 11 of the Provision and Use of Work Equipment Regulations 1998.

-The injury was caused by the worker’s gloves being caught by the unguarded rollers, which could have been easily prevented by having an effective risk management procedure in place.
+The farm worker injured had his gloves caught by the unguarded rollers, which could have been easily prevented by having an effective risk management procedure in place.